 You’ll start by whisking together the wet ingredients, including the zucchini.
 Then simply sift in the cocoa powder, followed by the flour, and the leavening agents.
 Add in the vegan buttermilk, and gently whisk together, followed by the hot coffee.

-How to make vegan chocolate buttercream
+How to make vegan chocolate sour cream frosting

 You’ll need: